ProtoConsent

 What ProtoConsent does

-ProtoConsent is a browser extension that lets users define how different data‑use purposes should be treated on each site, then applies those rules locally in the browser.
-All preferences and enforcement happen on the user's device.
+ProtoConsent is a browser extension that lets users define how different data-use purposes should be treated on each site, then applies those rules locally in the browser.
+Per-site profiles, network-level blocking, conditional GPC signals, consent banner auto-response, and optional enhanced protection - all running on the user's device with no backend.

 Read preferences